vmware-tanzu/community-engagement/GUIDELINES.md

 > **Required within the VMware Tanzu GitHub Organization**

 The below document complements VMware's Open Source Guidelines and provides a checklist of what is needed by each open source project to be set up for healthy community engagement.
-A more robust explanation can be found in our [Community Engagement Strategy](STRATEGY.md).

 ## Share Knowledge